hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 get a decent accuracy doing that.

-Let's simulate this model by creating random probabilities below 0.5 (for instance, a probability of 0.15 means that there is 15% chance that the class is positive).
-We need these probability to calculate both the accuracy and other metrics.
+Let's simulate this model by creating random probabilities below 0.5 (for instance, a probability of 0.15 means that there is a 15% chance that the class is positive).
+We need these probabilities to calculate both the accuracy and other metrics.

 ```python